Provable Coordination for LLM Agents via Message Sequence Charts: Global Workflows

 Though an MSC will be defined as a tuple of local words, one must also specify which send events are matched with which receive events across each channel.
 Since our execution model uses FIFO channels, this matching is determined canonically by pairing the first send on a channel with the first receive on that channel, the second send with the second receive, and so on.
 The next definition extracts this channel-wise FIFO matching from a tuple of local words.

-\begin{definition}[Tuple FIFO Relations \leanformalized{https://github.com/zippergen-io/zippergen-lean/blob/main/msc-agents/MSCAgents/FIFORelation.lean}] Fix a tuple of local words $M=(w_A)_{A\in\mathscr L}$ with $w_A\in\Sigma_A^*$ for each $A\in\mathscr L$.
+\begin{definition}[Tuple FIFO Relations \leanformalized{https://github.com/zippergen-io/zippergen-lean/blob/isola-camera-ready/isola/MSCAgents/FIFORelation.lean}] Fix a tuple of local words $M=(w_A)_{A\in\mathscr L}$ with $w_A\in\Sigma_A^*$ for each $A\in\mathscr L$.
 We write $|w_A|$ for the length of $w_A$ and $w_A[j]$ for its $j$th symbol (starting at index 1).
 The event set of $M$ is

 For each channel $A\to B$, define the send-event sequence $ \mathsf{snd}_{A\to B}(M)=(s_1,\ldots,s_m) $ where $(s_i)_i$ are exactly the events $(A,j)\in E_M$ such that $w_A[j]$ is of the form $\mathtt{send}\ A(\cdot)\to B$, listed in increasing local index $j$.
 Define analogously the receive-event sequence $ \mathsf{rcv}_{B\leftarrow A}(M)=(r_1,\ldots,r_n) $ where $(r_i)_i$ are exactly the events $(B,j)\in E_M$ such that $w_B[j]$ is of the form $\mathtt{recv}\ B(\cdot)\leftarrow A$, again listed in increasing local index.